hajame/fullstackopen-2019.github.io/src/content/osa8/part8b.md

 ### Named queries and variables

 <!-- Toteutetaan sovellukseen ominaisuus, jonka avulla on mahdollisuus nähdä yksittäisen henkilön osoitetiedot.
 Palvelimen tarjoama kysely <i>findPerson</i> sopii hyvin tarkoitukseen.  -->
-Lets implement functionality for viewing the address details of a person.
+Let's implement functionality for viewing the address details of a person.
 The <i>findPerson</i> query is well suited for this.

 <!-- Edellisessä luvussa tekemissämme kyselyissä parametri oli kovakoodattuna kyselyyn: -->
 The queries we did in the last chapter had the parameter hardcoded into the query: